 A Poet's Beloved - Poem by Sayeed Abubakar

-delicious foods, many a nice clothe and physical pleasure.
+delicious foods, nice clothes and physical pleasure;

-He may give you a heart as dead as a withered river.
+he may give you a heart as dead as a withered river;

-He may love you too and make you the owner of a vast land.
+he may love you too and make you the owner of a vast land.